 The William and Florence Schmidt Art Center exhibits visual images that inspire, inform, and connect college and community.
-Exhibits of art and cultural artifacts that meet the highest contemporary aesthetic standards and related cultural programs will expand visual literacy among the Southwestern Illinois College community and the adults and children of Southwestern Illinois.
+Exhibits of art and cultural artifacts that meet the highest contemporary aesthetic standards and related cultural programs expand visual literacy among the Southwestern Illinois College community and the adults and children of southwestern Illinois.

 For more than three decades, faculty at the college had worked with student groups and the College Activities office to raise funds for the acquisition of art.
 Faculty also actively sought space and promoted the need for dedicated space to hang the works.
 However, releasing much-needed classroom space for a gallery was not feasible.
 In late 1997, just a few words of encouragement from a private donor prompted Foundation staff to believe that this gift to the community was a real possibility.

 That enthusiasm was shared with then Art Professor Dale Threlkeld, who had teamed with the Foundation and private donors to introduce sculpture to the Belleville Campus.
 Threlkeld had the location and a general concept of what a gallery should include.
 He shared those ideas with Foundation Executive Director Kathy O’Dell.
 In a few days a conceptual model of the center was completed by Adjunct Art Instructor and Architect Brad Eilering.